maximilianh/cellBrowser/docs/index.rst

 If you use the UCSC Cell Browser in your research, please cite `our Bioinformatics paper <https://dx.doi.org/10.1093/bioinformatics/btab503>`_.
-If you are also using data from a specific dataset we host, please also cite the original authors of that dataset (visible under 'Info & Download').
+If you are also using data from a specific dataset we host, please also cite the original authors of that dataset (visible under 'Info & Download' while viewing that dataset).

 The documentation on this website describes how you can create a Cell Browser for your own data and make it available through your own web server.